deegsca-org/bqm2/README.md

 # Getting Started

 The outline of getting started is
-- execute run.sh to build container and get inside it
+- execute run.sh to build container and get inside it.
 - establish gcp authentication using service account file
 - cd into /queries/demo1
 - run verify.sh
 - run run.sh (a different run.sh inside /queries)

 We walk through /queries/demo1 as a basic example of how to use bqm2.